Roy L. Sturgeon

 For help in citing to foreign law, see:

 Over many decades, the Law Library has built a substantial collection of foreign law print resources numbering in the tens of thousands—many not available online.
 The bulk are shelved on the 5th & 6th floors.
 These include caselaw, statutes/codes, journals, & treatises.
 And a lot are in the vernacular.
-The collection is particularly strong in French, German, & United Kingdom law.
+Our collection is particularly strong in French, German, & United Kingdom law.
 Additional print resources are shelved on the 3d floor in New Books, Reserve, Reference, & the Maritime Collection; 4th floor in Special/Rare Collections & Microforms; 5th floor in Government Documents; & 6th floor in the Comparative Law Collection.

 For more details, search the Law Library's online catalog & see boxes below.